 The mitigation measure identified for the Land Use and Planning section is Mitigation Measure K.1, which is intended to mitigate project inconsistencies with Highway 79 Policies through a "Highway 79 Condition of Approval" by establishing a means for determining the allowable number of units that may be constructed using the Institute of Transportation Engineers (ITE) Trip Generation in consideration of (a) transportation demand management (TDM) measures; (b) product types; (c) transportation improvements; or (d) a combination of (a), (b), and (c).
-This part of the mitigation measure is consistent with Circulation Policy C 2.7 and SWAP Policy 9.2, which requires all new residential developments to reduce trip generation proportionally and requires that residential projects demonstrate adequate transportation infrastructure capacity to accommodate the added growth, and ensures that development projects produce traffic generation at a level that is nine percent less than the trips projected from the General Plan traffic model residential land use designations.
-However, Mitigation Measure K-1 also states that, "If the County establishes a fee program to achieve compliance with the Highway 79 policies, the Project Applicant may participate in such program as an alternative to compliance with the Highway 79 Condition of Approval."
+This part of the mitigation measure is consistent with Circulation Policy C 2.7 and SWAP Policy 9.2, which requires all new residential developments to reduce trip generation proportionally and requires that residential projects demonstrate adequate transportation infrastructure capacity to accommodate the added growth, and ensures that development projects produce traffic model residential land use designations.
+However, Mitigation Measure K-1 also states that, "If the County establishes a fee program to achieve compliance with the Highway 79 policies, the Project Applicant may participate in such program as an alternative to compliance with the Highway 79 condition of Approval."